projectodd/openwhisk-katacoda/5-packages/04-more-parameters.md

 In many applications it might be impossible to identify a set of default values for parameters that apply broadly across all uses of an API.
 However, it might be possible to identify multiple common uses within which certain patterns can be used to determine a workable set of default parameters.
 In these case, we can create a package binding to define default values specific to that particular use case or work flow.

-For example, in our temperature converion package we've been assuming that, absent an input scale, the temperature had been measured in Fahrenheit.
+For example, in our temperature conversion package we've been assuming that, absent an input scale, the temperature had been measured in Fahrenheit.
 But suppose a group came along that works almost exclusively in Kelvin.
 That default now starts to get in the way.
 One solution is to create a binding for that package with Kelvin as the default input scale:

 ``wsk package bind /whisk.system/conversions kelvin --param scale K``{{execute}}